maximedaniel/rezbuild/README.md

 ### making auth API calls from the backend

 Now, check out the Signup.js.
 Notice how we make an ajax call to the backend to create a new user with Passport.
 We're passing the username and password as data, as we would using Passport with a MEN stack app.
 Open up three terminal windows, run `mongod`, `node server.js`, and `nf start -p 3000` to run the app.
 CRUD some users and vegetables so you can get some data.
 You may use the seed file for inspiration.

+### You do

+Investigate the other components and see how `isAuthenticated` is passed down and used to conditionally render views and check for which user is logged in.
+Discuss in groups how this is working and come up with three questions you have about how it is implemented.